acewhite1010/hdwgh-practice-V2-1.16.1/README.md

 how to get the map? go to the [releases tab](https://github.com/acewhite1010/hdwgh-practice-v2-1.16.1/releases), and download it.

-beta-testing credits: @Quidvio , @7rowl , watchmaker
+beta-testing credits: @Quidvio, @7rowl, watchmaker

 ## map v2.5 11/12/2022
   ==REPO LINK CHANGED, HERE'S THE [LATEST](https://github.com/acewhite1010/hdwgh-practice-v2)==